demanuel/NewsUP/README.md

 # Intro

-This program will upload binary files to the usenet and generate a NZB file.
-It supports SSL, multiple connections.
+This program will upload binary files to the usenet.
 This program is licensed with GPLv3.

 ## note